 There is a lot to discover during a visit to Ludington State Park.
-The state park is a popular destination for tourists and locals alike.
-So what makes it so great?
-Glad you asked….
+This state park is a popular destination for tourists and locals alike.

 The sand is soft and you can enjoy a leisurely walk along Lake Michigan or climb and tumble down a dune.

-There are trails located throughout the state park.
+There are 21+ miles of marked hiking trails located throughout Ludington State Park.
 You can walk through the woods or climb a sand dune or do both.

 There are plenty of areas for fishing or just relaxing as you observe nature.